 You can centrally install (or deploy) Acronis Backup Agent for Windows onto machines that are members of an Active Directory domain, by using Group Policy.
-Group Policy is a mechanism available in Microsoft Windows 2000 Server and later Windows server operating systems.

 In this section, you will find out how to set up a Group Policy object to deploy Acronis Backup Agent for Windows onto machines in an entire domain or in its organizational unit.